InteropIO/finsemble-seed/src/services/datamigration/README.md

 In other cases, migration from one remote datastore to another is needed.
 This recipe, with appropriate modifications, can handle both cases.

 For the purposes of this example, the **current** datasource will be **IndexedDB**. _N.b._: this recipe does not utilize a remote data adapter.
 It utilizes LocalStorage as a mimic for data migration.
 It is up to you to create the storage adapter you'd like to use and register it by comparing the recipe to your extant code.
+[This tutorial](https://documentation.chartiq.com/finsemble/tutorial-storingData.html) has more information on storage adapter fundamentals.

 ## Ingredients

 This recipe contains a service and a component to assist in setting up a migration workflow.
-Here are the provided files in the `src` diretory of this branch:
+Here are the provided files in the `src` directory of this branch:

 ```
 src